ex7l0it/uds-server-simulator-esp32/README.md

         * `DID_No_Security`: These DIDs can be read and written without authentication.
         * `DID_Security_03`: These DIDs can be read without authentication but require 2703 authentication for writing.
         * `DID_Security_19`: These DIDs can be read without authentication but require 2719 authentication for writing.
+        * `DID_Security_21`: These DIDs require 2721 authentication for reading and writing.
     * format: [DID1, DID2, ...]
         * `DID_IO_Control`: The IO operation corresponding to the DID must be controlled with 27 authentication.